Meet the women who do their best for the Earth everyday

 A photo posted by on

 Sartorially speaking, I’m not the most creative person, so as much as I would love to upcycle my clothes it’s not something I’ve got the hang of yet—although there are a few upcycled fashion brands around now that you could shop instead.
 But I have learned to live from a capsule wardrobe and only invest in quality, long-lasting pieces that I can keep for a long time, rewear over and over again and even rent out to really get the most out of each item.
-I also buy a lot of my clothes secondhand and if I do the rare clear-out, I’ll always head to Depop (opens in new tab) or Vestiaire Collective (opens in new tab) to sell the pieces onto someone else who can make use out of them.
-I also lend out a lot of my wardrobe using By Rotation (opens in new tab) and Hurr (opens in new tab)—and I rent from them too.
+I also buy a lot of my clothes secondhand and if I do the rare clear-out, I’ll always head to Depop or Vestiaire Collective to sell the pieces onto someone else who can make use out of them.
+I also lend out a lot of my wardrobe using By Rotation and Hurr—and I rent from them too.
 I’ve actually come to really enjoy it all.
 It might sound time-consuming and like it takes a lot of effort, but I think once you get the hang of it, it can be quite fun.
 And it can give you the same buzz, if not a stronger one, as you get with shopping new.
-When you have an offer accepted or you get a bargain on an amazing secondhand piece or even rent something for a week—it all feels extra special and fun and exciting.
 It can take up a little bit of time at first, but I think once you’ve got a system in place it can work pretty seamlessly.

 And even if my wardrobe upkeep is a little extra effort and I miss KFC’s Zinger burgers and my dad’s fish curry, to me it’s worth it.
 Because how I was living before was literally not sustainable.
 And I don’t mean just the entire concept of sustainability, which has become a buzzword.
 I mean the amount of fossil fuels it takes to keep up with the ever-growing demand of manufacturing new clothes is just not sustainable.
 They can’t be replenished and they won’t be there forever and we need to continue to find ways around our need for them—even if it is in small ways.
 Even the demand for water in clothes manufacturing is scary.
 I watched Stacey Dooley’s Fashion’s Dirty Secrets documentary, which showed how Kazakhstan’s 68,000 sq km Aral Sea that had been home to fish and wildlife has dried up in just six decades because the water was being used to grow cotton and make clothes.
 It’s truly unbelievable.
 The fish waste created by fishing is leading important ecosystems to break down and meat consumption is known to create harmful greenhouse gases.
 We're already seeing the effects of climate change and it’s scary to think how these will be further exacerbated—even in our own lifetime—if we’re not more aware of our environmental impact.
 So I think when you educate yourself about why you actually want to make the changes in your life, the extra effort and the missing out on things doesn’t feel like that high a cost.

 However, I don’t think that everyone can do everything.
 Personally, I can’t imagine living life how I did before.
 Sometimes I’ll even feel a bit guilty if I buy just one thing—even if it is secondhand or from a conscious independent brand or sustainable fashion brand—so I’ve definitely changed from the person I used to be.
-But I also feel like I could do more.
-I think about maybe going vegan one day, but there are other things I do in my life that I know have negative impacts on the Earth—and I’m not sure if or when I will ever do anything about them.
-Fashion-wise, I guess the “best” thing you can do is not shop at all or maybe make your own clothes, as even with renting or reselling, there are still the negative aspects like the fact that water and materials are still used to make them and they all have to travel somehow.
-I use reusable menstrual products but sometimes still contribute towards waste with single-use ones.
-I don't get the bus or walk everywhere, I still take a long-haul flight or two each year to go on holiday.
-I’m not aware of where my produce comes from.
-I watch TV.
-I use electricity.
-I use water.
-But that’s okay.
-Because as much as the human impact on the Earth terrifies me, us humans are still here and we have to be able to exist somehow.
+Sometimes I feel like I could do more, but that’s okay—because as much as the human impact on the Earth terrifies me, us humans are still here and we have to be able to exist somehow.
 The most important thing is that we all do our best and work together to reduce our impact collectively.
 Don’t put pressure on yourself to be perfect, educate yourself and let things happen naturally and slowly.
 We can do the best that we can, because we can't do anything more than that—and you never know, something might change.

 Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
 Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
 When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.